LeonGIS/ESRI_ServerTools/README.md

 *  Direcion: Valid options (BOTH_DIRECTIONS, FROM_GEODATABASE2_TO_1, FROM_GEODATABASE1_TO_2)  See ArcGIS help for Synchronzize changes tool
 *  ConflictRes: Conflict resolution options (MANUAL, IN_FAVOR_OF_GDB1, IN_FAVOR_OF_GDB2)   See ArcGIS help for Synchronzize changes tool
 *  ConflictDetect: How conflicts are defined options (BY_OBJECT, BY_ATTRIBUTE) See ArcGIS help for Synchronzize changes tool

+# GDB_DomainCleanup

+##Description
+Reads in command line arguements for listing and deleting Esri unused geodatabases domains.
+For SDE geodatabases, the script must be run as the owner of the domain for the delete option to function

+## Credits
+Thanks to Blake T. for sharing his original script.
+This script is an adaptation of the original.

+##Command Line Example:

+ GDB_DomainCleanup.py -c "C:\Testing\Connections\myGDB.sde" -l "C:\Testing\DuplicateDomain.log" -d

+ Command Line Arguments:
+ * -c: Geodatabase connection - SDE, file or personal geodatabase
+ * -l: Log file - Unused domains output to text file
+ * -d: Delete flag (optional) - WILL DELETE DOMAIN IF FLAG IS PRESENT!